DoubleStrike/OctoPrint-SegmentedBed/README.md

 ## Configuration

 None at the moment.
 Hope to add color coding options and allow selection of number of tiles to allow use of MK4 or other future printers.

+## To-Do

+* Add configurable color options
+* Add a configurable tolerance value used in the "temp reached" calculation, such that being within x.x degrees of the target value is considered "good enough"
+* Add better heatmapping with a color gradient from cool to neutral to hot